Heimdall is the mysterious god of Norse mythology, a guardian of Asgard, and a watchman of the Aesir tribe of Norse gods.

 The keenly sensed watchman of Asgard is mentioned in the Prose Edda and six poems of the Poetic Edda.
 The Prose Edda was compiled by Snorri Sturluson in the 13th century, serving as more of a textbook of mythology.
 In addition, Heimdall is mentioned in Skaldic poetry and the Heimskringla.

-Further mention of the guardian of Asgard in the Poetic Edda, which is a collection of 31 old Norse Poems, the authors of which are unknown.
 It is from these two medieval sources that much of our knowledge of Norse mythology is based.
 Heimdall is mentioned in both texts.

 Heimdall’s Role in Mythology

 Heimdall’s most important role in Norse mythology was as the guardian of the rainbow bridge.
 This bridge connected Asgard to Midgard, the realm of humans, and Heimdall was tasked with protecting it from any who would seek to harm the gods.
 He was said to stand guard at the end of the bridge, ever-vigilant and ready to defend against any threats.

 Heimdall is the guardian of Asgard.
 His role is to protect Asgard from attacks, usually orchestrated by the Jotuns.
 As the watchman, it is Heimdall’s role to alert the Aesir gods of impending danger by sounding his magical horn, called the Gjallarhorn.